lanlearns/100-days-of-code/log.md

 3. Variables

 **Thoughts:**
-Mastering the basics and fundamentals are the best foundation in learning anything.
+Mastering the basics and fundamentals is the best foundation in learning anything.

 **Link to work:**
 [Band Name Generator](https://replit.com/@lanlearn/band-name-generator-start)